Who am I?

 I live with my partner of sixteen years and we recently got married in July 2010.
 (I realised that I was a closet bride princess which came as a bit of a shock to everyone, including me, but there you go, wonders never cease.)

 No matter where I sit in a movie theater I will get the guy next to me who crushes his straw into his Slurpie repeatedly – that guy is drawn to me like a magnet.
+And I to him.
+The universe it appears wants me to stab in his eye with his straw.

 What I would rather be doing …